-Lee College recognizes completion of the core curriculum for students seeking AA, AAT, and AS degrees that have completed the entire core curriculum with Lee College with a GPA of 2.0 or better.
+Lee College recognizes the completion of the core curriculum for students seeking AA, AAT, and AS degrees who have completed the entire core curriculum with Lee College and have a GPA of 2.0 or better.
 All students who complete the core curriculum will have it noted on their transcript.